-In the previous chapters, a theoretical explication of the place and value of reducing the learning material for each phase of the course of a lesson is given.
-Now, to give such theoretical pronouncements content, in this chapter several examples are presented which can serve as guidelines by which a practice can be planned and implemented.
+In the previous chapters there was an attempt to give a theoretical explication of the place and value of reducing the learning material for each phase of the course of a lesson.
+Now, in order to give such theoretical pronouncements content, in this chapter a number of examples are presented that can serve as guidelines on the basis of which a practice can be planned and implemented.

-For the sake of simplifying the matter, and to directly indicate relationships between the activity of reduction and the relevant aspects of the larger unity of the lesson, the explication in this chapter is divided into two main moments:
+For the sake of simplifying the matter and to be able to more directly indicate relationships between the activity of reduction and the relevant aspects of the larger unity of the lesson, the explication in this chapter is divided into two main moments:

-a) Several themes are chosen from the mathematics syllabus in terms of which an attempt is made to construct effective examples for each successive phase of the lesson structure.
+a) A number of themes were chosen from the mathematics syllabus in terms of which an attempt is made to construct effective examples for each successive phase of the lesson structure.
 At first, to illustrate each phase of the course of the lesson, a separate theme is chosen and reduced to its essences.
-The aim is to show the relationship between the essences of the matter, as disclosed by the reduction step, and the successive sequence structures (phases) such as, e.g., actualizing foreknowledge, stating the problem, and others.
-This then can serve as a guide for a teacher, and, at the same time, he/she has an opportunity to acquire step-wise experience with the problems which show themselves during the reduction activity.
+The aim is to try to show the relationship between the essences of the matter, as disclosed by the reduction step, and the successive sequence structures (phases) such as, e.g., actualizing foreknowledge, stating the problem, and others.
+This then can serve as a guide for the teacher and at the same time he has the opportunity to acquire step-wise experience with the problems that show themselves during the reduction activity.

-b) Because these aspects of the lesson structure cannot be meaningfully understood separately and apart from each other, a summarized image, therefore, is given in which the entire course of a lesson is planned in terms of one theme.
-It is hoped that such a complete image of an example lesson succeeds in offering a total image of the interaction between lesson planning and reducing the learning material, and which also must serve as a model for future designs.
+b) Because these aspects of the lesson structure cannot be meaningfully understood separately and apart from each other a summarized image therefore is given in which the entire course of a lesson is planned in terms of one particular theme.
+It is hoped that such a complete image of an example lesson succeeds in offering a total image of the interaction between lesson planning and reducing the learning material and that also must serve as a model for future designs.